hotwax/press-release-faq/bopis/fulfillment/re-route-fulfillment.md

 *Customer quote*: This feature will definitely be a great addition.
 Looking forward to it.

-To start using this feature, retailers should start using the reject order function and connect with HotWax Support to setup their mail template to cusotmers.
+To start using this feature, retailers should start using the reject order function and connect with HotWax Support to setup their mail template to customers.

 ### FAQs